whatron/it-automation/README.md

 - Write a script that summarizes and processes sales data into different categories
 - Generate a PDF using Python
 - Automatically send a PDF by email

+## 4. Automate updating catalog information
+- Write a script that summarizes and processes sales data into different categories
+- Generate a PDF using Python
+- Automatically send a PDF by email
+- Write a script to check the health status of the system